yumeng5/LOTClass/README.md

 5. Run the code with appropriate command line arguments (I recommend creating a new bash script by referring to the four example scripts).
 6. The final trained classification model will be saved as ```final_model.pt``` under ```your_dataset```.

-**Note: The code will cache intermediate data and model checkpoints as .pt files under your dataset directory for continue training.
+**Note: The code will cache intermediate data and model checkpoints as .pt files under your dataset directory for continued training.
 If you change your label names and re-run the code, you will need to first delete all .pt files other than train.pt and test.pt to prevent the code from loading old results.**

-You can always refer to the example datasets when adapting the code for a new dataset.
+You can always refer to the example datasets when preparing your own datasets.

 ## Citations